16 -Destiny Found On the Path of Fear and Trust

 He didn’t move toward her.
 Didn’t call out.
 Just stood where he was and let her see that he was exactly what he’d promised to be: present, waiting, without pressure.

-When her stride steadied and her chin lifted in that stubborn way he was beginning to recognise, something loosened in his chest.
+When her stride steadied and her chin lifted in that stubborn way he was beginning to recognise, the tension he’d been holding since dawn finally released its grip.

 When she reached him, neither spoke right away.
 The silence stretched—not uncomfortable, but weighted.
 Callum pushed off from the tree.